Starobinsky-like inflation and running vacuum in the context of Supergravity: ``Decay'' of Effective Vacuum Energy: running vacuum model

 Equating the right-hand-side of Eqs.(\ref{staropotent}) and (\ref{Pott}), after some calculations, we can express the {\em vacuumon} field in terms of the scalaron

 where $\chi(\varphi)>1$ as easily shown (hence no restrictions on the scalar fields) and it is given by

 In Fig.~\ref{fig:potstar2} we present the RVM effective potential $\alpha \kappa^{2} U/H^{2}_{I}$ (solid curve) as a function of $\kappa \varphi$.
 In the same figure we plot the effective Starobinsky (dashed curve) potential which is showed in Fig.~\ref{fig:potstar}.
 From the comparison it becomes clear that, although the RVM and Starobinsky models live in different geometrical backgrounds, namely GR and $R^{2}$, the two models are {\em similar} from the point of view of those features of inflation that can be described by an effective scalar-field dynamics.
 However, in other important aspects they are different.
-For example, the advantage of the RVM model is that it overcomes the graceful exit problem \,\cite{LBS2013,BLS2013}, in contrast to the Starobinsky model. \phantom{} The drawback is that, in contrast to the Starobinsky model, a general effective action from where the RVM can be derived is not known\,\cite{ShapSol09}, and currently this has been achieved only in some cases~\cite{Fossil07}.}
+We should mention that the RVM model provides a simple description of the graceful exit and reheating problem, see \,\cite{LBS2013,BLS2013,SolaGRF2015,LBS2016} for details.
+As for the Starobinsky model, the reheating of the universe after the exit of the inflationary phase it has been discussed for example in \cite{ReheatStaro}.
+In contrast to the Starobinsky model, a general effective action from where the RVM can be derived is not known\,\cite{ShapSol09}, and currently this has been achieved only in some cases~\cite{Fossil07}.}